noaione/yuusha-shoukan-ln/sources/v12/chapter4.md

 amusement shops.
 The city is safe and the people live in abundance, and there are no slums because the government provides supporting aid to those in need.
-However, as expected, not everyone lives a rich life, and I’m sure there are people I’ve never met who are troubled with their everyday meals.But even if that’s so, they’re probably much less than what I had imagined...
+However, as expected, not everyone lives a rich life, and I’m sure there are people I’ve never met who are troubled with their everyday meals.
+But even if that’s so, they’re probably much less than what I had imagined...
 I really think this is a nice world.